dev-academy-programme/concepts/server/express.md

 To see this in action, start the server by running `node server` in your terminal, and visit http://localhost:3000 in your browser.
 You can also run `curl http://localhost:3000` in another terminal tab or window.

 The `app.get()` call allows us to define endpoints, also called routes, such as `/`.
 The server will only to respond to routes our application defines.
-Attempts at any other endpoint will respond with a `404 File not found`.
+Attempts to reach any other endpoint will cause Express to send a `404 File not found` response.
 If you start the server and run `curl http://localhost:3000/foo` in your terminal, you should see `Cannot GET /foo`.

 ### Separation of concerns